Zest-studi-o/P01-Allotment-gardens/README.md

 - **Locations page.**
   - Cards with images of the locations.
-  - Information with address and contact details and link to a map.
+  - Information with address and contact details and a link to google maps.
-  - The user can find easily the locations by clicking on google maps, this section also has a contact email address for the particular location.
+  - The user can find easily the locations by clicking on the map, this section also has a contact email address for the particular location.
-  - The locations page is designed to be fully responsive showing the content in three rows for desktop, two for medium screens and one for smaller screens.
+  - The locations page is designed to be fully responsive showing the content in three rows for desktop version, two for medium screens and one for smaller screens.

    ![Locations](docs/locations.png)